-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cardiol Therapeutics Inc. (the "Corporation" or "Cardiol") constitutes Management's review of the factors that affected the Corporation's financial and operating performance for the year ended December 31, 2021 (the "2021 Fiscal Period").
-This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the financial statements for the years ended December 31, 2021 and 2020 ("Financial Statements"), together with the respective notes thereto.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cardiol Therapeutics Inc. (the "Corporation" or "Cardiol") constitutes management of the Corporation's ("Management") review of the factors that affected the Corporation's financial and operating performance for the year ended December 31, 2022 (the "2022 Fiscal Period").
+This discussion should be read in conjunction with the financial statements for the years ended December 31, 2022, 2021 and 2020 ("Financial Statements"), together with the respective notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The Financial Statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.
 In the opinion of Management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.

-This MD&A is dated March 23, 2022.
+This MD&A is dated March 28, 2023.
 All dollar amounts in this MD&A are reported in Canadian dollars, unless otherwise stated.
-Unless otherwise noted or the context indicates otherwise, the terms "we", "us", "our", "Cardiol" or the "Corporation" refer to Cardiol Therapeutics Inc.
+Unless otherwise noted or the context indicates otherwise, the terms "we", "us", "our", "Cardiol", the "Company" or the "Corporation" refer to Cardiol Therapeutics Inc.

-This MD&A is presented current to March 23, 2022 unless otherwise stated.
+This MD&A is presented current to March 28, 2023 unless otherwise stated.
 The financial information presented in this MD&A is derived from the Financial Statements.
 This MD&A contains forward-looking statements that involve risks, uncertainties, and assumptions, including statements regarding anticipated developments in future financial periods and our plans and objectives.
 There can be no assurance that such information will prove to be accurate, and readers are cautioned not to place undue reliance on such forward-looking statements.
 See "Forward-Looking Statements" and "Risk Factors".